jeffpamer/mixinsPost/post.md

 Backbone.View.extend = OriginalBackboneViewExtend;
 ```

-Here we are actually over-writing the original `Backbone.View` object with a new
+Here, we are actually overwriting the original `Backbone.View` object with a new
 class.
-We still call the original constructor, however we add in the check for a
+We still call the original constructor; however we add in the check for a
 `mixins` property on the view object.
-We then call our `Mixin` method, however
+We then call our `Mixin` method, but
-it will need some slight modifications.
+it will need some slight modifications:

 ```javascript
 var Mixin = function() {